TaikiSan21/PAMpal/docs/README.md

 To learn more about what PAMpal can do for you, click on the links below

+- [Parallel Processing][parallel] As of version 1.4.0, `PAMpal` can benefit from parallel prcoessing to reduce analysis time
 - [Data processing: Next steps][next-steps-processing] Adding GPS data, assigning species ID, more info on how to access and manipulate your data, and much more
 - [Case Studies][case-studies] Some tutorials of working through a specific problem,